Skip to Content

 • Use the Volume Up or Down buttons to highlight “Exit and Boot Device.”

-• Press the “Power” button to confirm this action and restart the device.
+• Press the “Power” button to confirm this action, restart the device, and see if the purple light goes away.

 Factory Reset the Oculus Headset

 Sometimes, when you try to transfer your files from your PC to your Oculus Quest 2, the data gets corrupted.
-As a result, the headset becomes unresponsive and shows a solid purple light indicator.
+As a result, the headset becomes unresponsive and shows the purple solid light status.

 To remove the corrupted data, factory reset the headset with these steps: